dhanibaharzah/projectml5/README.md

 # projectml5
-Machine Learning using ml5.js provide by mobilenet
+Examples and experiments around Image Recognition using ml5.js

 ml5.js aims to make machine learning approachable for a broad audience of artists, creative coders, and students.
 The library provides access to machine learning algorithms and models in the browser, building on top of TensorFlow.js with no other external dependencies.